adamante/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==
+= 0.7.3 =
+* FIXED : Bug of formatting event displayed after 23:00.
+* FIXED : Bug when displaying snack bar notification making a dirty table border layout.
+* TRANSLATIONS : Make 2 different translations for : pt_PT, pt_BR, instead of one (pt).

+== Changelog ==
 = 0.7.2 =
 * IMPROVED : Time format in the left margin of the week and day view is also customizable.

-== Changelog ==

 = 0.7.1 =
 * IMPROVED : Messaging.